-The extracted tooth is removed and stored in a container of preservative.
+The extracted tooth is removed and stored in a container of preservatives.

 Kids usually get it as a result of eating sugary or acidic foods, such as soda, French fries, candy, and fruit juices.

-That’s the most important question.
+Removing impacted wisdom teeth.
 The only person who can really answer this is your dentist.
-Some people have enough room in the jaws to be able to accommodate the teeth of wisdom and those people who don’t should have them taken out (wisdom tooth extraction) as they will impact the adjacent teeth and cause you all sorts of problems.
+Some people have enough room in the jaws to be able to accommodate the teeth of wisdom.

-If you’re concerned about your wisdom teeth removal or are experiencing any pain or discomfort, please go see your dentist as they can discuss what your options are.
-Or contact perfect teeth dental office.
+If you’re concerned about your wisdom teeth removal or are experiencing any pain or discomfort, please go see your dentist, as they can discuss what your options are.
+Or contact the perfect teeth dental office.